Ana-Anchy/R-kunskapskontroll/README.md

 # R-kunskapskontroll

-# 🚗 Volvo Used Car Price Analysis (Blocket Data)
+# 🚗 Volvo Used Car Price Analysis

-This project analyzes used Volvo car listings from Blocket using R. The goal is to understand what factors influence price and how well statistical models can predict it.
+This project analyzes used Volvo car listings using R. The goal is to understand what factors influence price and how well statistical models can predict it.

 ---